henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/assembly.md

 Take a look at the files using `less`.
 Can you see any regions where contigs have been scaffolded together?

-We then calculate some statistocs and generate plots using Quast:
+We then calculate some statistics and generate plots using Quast:

 ```
-module load module load quast/2.3
+module load quast/2.3
 quast.py -o spades -l Spades_scaffolds,Spades_contigs -t 1 scaffolds.fasta contigs.fasta
 ```

 Download the whole quast result-folder (spades) to your own computer using scp and click on the reports.html file.
 Any big differences between the scaffolds and contigs files?

+(OBS!
+Not working at the moment!
 You can also supply a reference genome to Quast that it will compare your assemblies with.
 You can find a reference genome at /proj/g2015027/private/nobackup/assembly_workshop/reference/GCF_000012905.2_ASM1290v2_genomic.fna
 Make symbolic link in your Rhodoassembly folder using

 ```